magicmemories/puppet-auth0/README.md

 ## Description

 This module allows you to use Puppet to manage your Auth0 entities.
-It also provides the ability to query Auth0 and retrieve credentials for use in Machine-to-Machine authentication flows (which you can then write to an applicaiton config file).
+It also provides the ability to query Auth0 and retrieve credentials for use in Machine-to-Machine authentication flows (which you can then write to an application configuration file).

 ## Setup